kynan/fenics14/slides.md

 * assembly returns unassembled matrix with assembly "thunk" (intent to assemble), called with BCs when solving
 * Assembly is cached
   * pre-assembly not required in most circumstances
-  * assembly cache has eviction strategy based on "cost" of assembly ]
+  * assembly cache has FIFO eviction strategy
+]

 ???